ELIXIR-IIB-training/site/pages/training_courses/2024-11-26-Biocontainer.md

 ### Venue

+The course is especially dedicated to selected participants to the BBCC 2024 conference [https://www.bbcc-meetings.it/bbcc2024/](https://www.bbcc-meetings.it/bbcc2024/)
 The course will be held at CNR - Consiglio Nazionale delle Ricerche Via Pietro Castellino 111 - 80131 Napoli (NA), Italy [Link to the maps](https://maps.app.goo.gl/UNV5mfeN9hkemJTv8)